Kentucky Coronavirus Cases Are Now Spiking Due To Shutdown Protests

 Following protests throughout the week at its state capitol, Kentucky reported its highest case spike.
 According to new reported figures, Kentucky added 273 new cases in a single day on Sunday, bringing the state’s total to 2,960.

-On 15th April, around 100 protesters gathered on the lawn of the Capitol building in Frankfort, KY during Gov Andy Beshear’s coronavirus briefing to demand the state lockdown be lifted.
+On April 15, around 100 protesters gathered on the lawn of the Capitol building in Frankfort, KY during Gov. Andy Beshear’s coronavirus briefing to demand the state lockdown be lifted.
 The same group of demonstrators returned to protest again a couple days later, both times shouting things like, “Open up Kentucky!” and “You’re not a king!”
 Some protesters stood directly outside the room where Beshear was holding his press conference while others circled the area in cars in a drive through protest.

 Advertisement